wikimedia/mediawiki-tools-wikilambda-cli/README.md

---[no]prettyprint: prints the result in the format used in the data directory --[no]label: replaces all ZIDs with labels --[no]format: uses a formatter to show the result in an easier to read way --[no]timer: displays how much time the call took
+--[no]prettyprint: prints the result in the format used in the data directory --[no]label: replaces all ZIDs with labels --[no]format: uses a formatter to show the result in an easier to read way --[no]template: interpret the input as an NLG template --[no]timer: displays how much time the call took
 --file: followed by a path to a file to be loaded by the tool
 --config: followed by a path to a config file (see below)